HOME | LAWS | ORGANIZATIONS | CASES | LEGISLATION

 - The right to consent in writing before the state makes a video/voice recording of your child (certain limited exceptions).

 - The right to be notified promptly when any state employee/entity suspects that a criminal offense has been committed against your child by someone other than you.

-House Bill 1384 also acknowledges that parents have inalienable rights that are more comprehensive than those listed above, and that it does not prescribe all rights of parents.
-The bill states that the right of parents for minor children shall not be limited or denied.
+- There is also language in House Bill 1384 that states that parents have inalienable rights that are more comprehensive than those listed in the bill, and that it does not prescribe all rights of parents.

-House Bill 1384 does not authorize or allow a parent to engage in any conduct that would abuse or neglect a child in violation of Oklahoma law.
+Finally, House Bill 1384 does not authorize or allow a parent to engage in any abusive or neglectful conduct.
+Under the bill, no parent would have an excuse to abuse or neglect a child in violation of already existing Oklahoma law.
 The bill would also not provide any protection for any parental action or decision that would end life.